SkyfightTV/FastAntiTPKill/README.md

-# FastAntiAFK
+# FastAntiTPKill
-    What is FastAntiAFK ?
+    What is FastAntiTPKill ?

-FastAntiAFK is a plugin that allows you to detect AFK players on your server and execute one or more commands like "/kick %player%".
-It is designed to consume the least amount of resources on your server.
-It starts the check as soon as it starts (compatible with /reload).
+FastAntiTPKill is a plugin that allows you to remove TP kills on your server and avoid receiving a mass of messages for it.
+When teleporting, the player is protected for a certain time and is deleted if he hits an opponent.

     How does it work ?

 After placing it in the "plugins" folder of your server and restarting it.
 The plugin will automatically create a config.yml file in your home folder.
-After configuring it and restarting or reloading, the plugin will immediately start detecting AFK players within the time you specified in the config.yml file.
+After configuring it and restarting or reloading, the plugin will immediately fonctionnal.
-Now you can avoid lags on your server and make room for more active players to connect!
+You now have a cancer-free server!

     A problem or a plugin is not complete for you ?